fr3d3rico/bug-metrics-research/README.en.md

 # bug-metrics-research
-The purpose of this repository is to make the script available to extract metrics from public software repositories.
-These metrics will be used for a research of doctoral student Jacson from UFG.
+The purpose of this repository is to make the script available to extract software metrics from public software repositories using the Understand tool.
+These metrics will be used for an IR-based bug localization method, named BULNER (https://github.com/jacsonrbinf/bulner).

 ## Metrics
-All metrics were extracted using Understand software (https://scitools.com/feature/metrics/).
+All metrics were extracted using Understand tool (https://scitools.com/feature/metrics/).
 Metrics are information used to evaluate the quality and complexity of software.
 This link (https://scitools.com/feature/metrics/) provides a description of Understand metrics.